US existing home sales rise for 4th straight month

-The Realtors report also showed that healthy sales make up an increasing share of purchases.
-Fewer home sales stem from foreclosures or involve homes where the seller owed more on their mortgage than the home was worth.
-Those "distressed" sales made up just 9 percent of sales in July, the lowest proportion since the Realtors began tracking the figure in October 2008.
+The Realtors report also showed that an increasing share of sales are healthy ones.
+Fewer home sales stemmed from foreclosures or involved homes where the seller owed more on their mortgage than the home was worth.
+Those "distressed" sales made up just 9 percent of sales, the lowest proportion since the Realtors began tracking the figure in October 2008.
 Distressed sales, which are usually at much lower prices, made up 36 percent of sales in 2009.

 Home prices are increasing at a slower clip, which should help ease affordability pressures.

 Data provider CoreLogic said that prices rose 7.5 percent in June compared with 12 months earlier.
 That's the smallest year-over-year gain in 20 months.